Ecosystem crashes, database doesn’t work, not usable in alpha launch

 Whether we like it or not, risk is a part of everything we do.
 This is especially true in business, where small amounts of risk can have huge consequences on the success of a project.
 That’s why risk management is a critical aspect of project management.

 As you assess the potential project risks you may encounter during your project (both good and bad), you drop it into the matrix based on how likely it is to occur and what the risk impact is going to be.
 For example, your servers may crash during the course of a project, which would have a high impact.
 But if it’s incredibly unlikely to happen (say your server room has to burn down first), then it’s low on the probability scale.
 You’d likely drop that one in the upper left, for high impact, low probability.
-You should still have a plan in place for it, but you don’t have to put too much energy into worrying about it happening, although you still come up with a plan for mitigation.
+You should still have an action plan in place for it, but you don’t have to put too much energy into worrying about it happening, although you still come up with a plan for mitigation.

 The risk matrix is an easy way to break down the various kinds of risk that you’ll potentially encounter during a project.
 It helps project managers come up with plans for all the risks based on the impact they may have on the outcome of the project.
 They’re not complicated things, which is very helpful, but it helps to have a solid understanding of all the components.
 Let’s dive a little deeper.